bxrne/portfolio/src/content/projects/was.nvim/index.md

 repoURL: "https://github.com/bxrne/was.nvim"
 ---

+> Neovim plugin to solve "What was I doing here" when moving between dirs

 I have been using [Neovim](https://neovim.io/) alone for maybe 2 years, have used a few starter configs and learned some Lua.
 I don't use a terminal multiplexer, my terminal ([Ghostty](https://ghostty.org/)) is fast enough with the tabs feature that I can get by without it.